syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Working-with-ColorPickerPalette.md

 ## Select transparent color programmatically

-You can set a transparent color as selected color programmatcally by setting the color code `#00000000` or `Colors.Transparent` for `Color` property to indicate the null value.
+You can set a transparent color as selected color programmatically by setting the color code `#00000000` or `Colors.Transparent` for `Color` property to indicate the null value.

 {% tabs %}
 {% highlight xaml %}